 Whatever you think of Episode 1, there’s no denying that its pod race was a tremendous spectacle and a great insight into the sporting world of a galaxy far, far away.
 Star Wars: Episode 1 Racer turns this high-octane sequence into a whole game: players take on the role of a pod racer and embark on a season of races on numerous planets.
 Each track shows off each planet’s unique mythos, such as the Spice Mine Run on Mon Gazza that wound through its vast spice extraction facility.

-Winnings can be used to improve your pod racer or purchase Pit Droids for enhanced repairs.
+You can use your winnings to improve your pod racer or purchase Pit Droids for enhanced repairs.
 New racers are unlocked through play, with the ultimate prize obviously being Sebulba and his rival-toasting flamethrowers.
-The pod racers benefit hugely from the licensed sound effects from the films, and while it may be an ugly game by today’s standards, this is a racing game that manages to salvage something strong from that treaty-happy first prequel.
+The pod racers benefit hugely from the licensed sound effects from the films, and while it may be an ugly game by today’s standards, this racing game manages to salvage something strong from that treaty-happy first prequel.

 Star Wars: Rogue Squadron

-It’s all black and nothingness in space.
-For the scenic view, try swooping over one of the galaxy’s many scenic planets from an X-Wing cockpit.
-That’s precisely where Rogue Squadron takes you: this is a flight sim that takes place firmly within its atmospheric confines.
+Space is all black and nothingness.
+However, you can swoop over one of the galaxy’s many scenic planets from an X-Wing cockpit for a more picturesque view.
+That’s precisely where Rogue Squadron takes you: this flight sim takes place firmly within its atmospheric confines.
 You may have less freedom with your controls than in the X-Wing series, but this doesn’t stop Rogue Squadron from being a stellar flyer.

-Rogue Squadron is fast and tight, letting you easily strafe ground targets, riddle them with blaster fire, and engage in violent chase sequences.
-Your range of vessels is small, but the X-Wing, A-Wing, Y-Wing, V-Wing, and Snowspeeder all have their own characteristics, making mission replays vastly different in feel, if not in circumstance.
+Rogue Squadron is fast and tight, letting you quickly strafe ground targets, riddle them with blaster fire, and engage in violent chase sequences.
+Your range of vessels is small, but the X-Wing, A-Wing, Y-Wing, V-Wing, and Snowspeeder have their characteristics, making mission replays vastly different in feel, if not in circumstance.

 Star Wars: Battlefront 2 (2005)

-Not to be confused with EA’s Battlefront II game with the exact same name, this 2005 release is hailed as the finest Star Wars multiplayer FPS experience around.
-This is Battlefield injected with a little LucasFilm magic.
+Not to be confused with EA’s Battlefront II game with the same name, this 2005 release is hailed as the finest Star Wars multiplayer FPS experience around.
+This is Battlefield injected with a bit of LucasFilm magic.
 Split across both generations of Star Wars, you participate in some of the most iconic battles of the Clone Wars and the Galactic Civil War.
-Four classes split into distinct combat roles, and a strong collection of vehicles and some great open maps ensured you always felt like you were actually on the front.
+Four classes split into distinct combat roles, and a substantial collection of vehicles and some vast open maps ensured you always felt like you were actually on the front.

-Battlefront II feels a lot like a war game at times, largely focused on frontline combat between grunts, but this entry brought the Jedi and other legendary soldiers to the field.
+Battlefront 2 feels a lot like a war game at times, primarily focused on frontline combat between grunts, but this entry brought the Jedi and other legendary soldiers to the field.
 Cleverly preventing everyone from wielding a saber, Jedis are only unlocked after the team scores a set amount of points.
-It makes their presence on the field feel special, providing the player in control knows their way around a blade, of course.
+It makes their presence on the field feel special, providing the player in control knows their way around a blade.

 Star Wars: TIE Fighter

-If you’d rather take to the skies on your own, then TIE Fighter is the route to take.
-Its unfolding narrative is frequently cited as one of the best Star Wars tales around, and that’s certainly down to the tone it takes.
-Rather than sniggering like an evil villain, the Imperial forces in TIE Fighter genuinely believe they’re fighting an army of terrorists, and playing as a TIE Fighter pilot never feels like being ‘the bad guy’, but rather an important cog in the machine that will crush a threatening insurgency.
+If you’d instead take to the skies on your own, then TIE Fighter is the route to take.
+Its unfolding narrative is frequently cited as one of the best Star Wars tales around, and that’s undoubtedly down to the tone it takes.
+Rather than cackling like an evil villain, the Imperial forces in TIE Fighter genuinely believe they’re fighting an army of terrorists, and playing as a TIE Fighter pilot never feels like being ‘the bad guy’, but rather an important cog in the machine that will crush a threatening insurgency.

 Aside from the great story, TIE Fighter lets you strap into the cockpit of one of sci-fi’s greatest ship designs, and operating it feels every bit as cool as you’d expect.
 You also get to fly alongside the Dark Lord himself, which, let’s face it, is in everyone’s top five Star Wars fantasies.